DMaguireKane/Universal-Turing-Machine/README.md

 ========================

 Universal turing machine emulator run from command line.
-The user specifies some turing machine instruction to be emulated against an input string.
+The user specifies the filepath to a set of turing machine commands to be emulated against an input string.
-At each step of the turing machine the turing machine tape is displayed along with the tape cursor position.
+At each step of the turing machine the tape is displayed along with the highlighted tape current position.

 * The machine runs until one of three events happen:
  * The Turing machine finishes successfully when the "halt" state is reached.